 It is important to mention that extending this sensory deprivation to days or weeks is the very definition of torture.
 Sensory deprivation was actually a technique forced onto prisoners as a punishment, making it easy to subdue them.
 In some ways, the practice of solitary confinement in modern jails has a similar effect, denying any sort of human contact or mobility for more than 23 hours per day.

-The effects of sensory deprivation
+Benefits of sensory deprivation

 The best way to deal with sensory overload from a taxing lifestyle is to immerse yourself in the exact opposite—sensory deprivation.
 Such a tank makes for the perfect little cocoon of darkness and silence, hence the name.